sveltinio/sveltin/README.md

 - Simple, quick and powerful CLI
 - Scaffold project
 - Generate resources, libs and endpoints
-- Generate content
+- Add content to the resources
-- Generate menu/sitemap/rss
+- Generate menu structure, sitemap and rss
+- Out-of-the-box support for TailwindCSS, Bulma and Bootstrap
 - Ready to use Svelte components
-- Out-of-the-box support for TailwindCSS, Bulma and Bootstrap
 - SEO Ready (Metadata, Json-LD, OpenGraph)

 ## :rocket: Quick Start